 Good quality seed material is provided annually to farmer members in order to maintain genetic purity and prevent GMO contamination at the farm level.
 The co-operative also benefits from a TRAID funded seed multiplication programme.
 Other field-based initiatives include the installation of drip irrigation for 125 farmers (covering 125 acres), conserving 35 - 40% water, the distribution of saplings to promote agroforestry and reduce soil erosion, and reduced use of fertilisers and pesticides through the use and sale of organic manure at cost price.

-Pratibha has used some of the Premium towards the construction of infrastructure and demo farms to teach other farmers about organic farming and best agricultural practices.
+Pratibha has put some of the Premium towards the construction of infrastructure and demo farms to teach other farmers about organic farming and best agricultural practices.

-The Fairtrade Premium has also been used towards supporting education projects, subsidies for farm inputs, medical camps and health check-ups, and to invest in income diversification initiatives.
+The Fairtrade Premium has also contributed towards supporting education projects, subsidies for farm inputs, medical camps and health check-ups, and to invest in income diversification initiatives.

 Where to Buy Fairtrade Cotton